caivosco/git-test/README.md

 # git-test
-some practices using git on jul 2022 specially with JUnit 5
+some practices using git in jul 2022 specially with JUnit 5